 Finishing with the cultural part of the day, it is time to visit two of the most important shopping streets that are also packed with restaurants and theatres; Oxford Street and Regent Street.
 Firstly, head to Oxford Street and then to Regent Street and you’ll finally get to Piccadilly Circus, one of London’s best-known squares.

-You can have dinner in this area or if you like Asian cuisine, head to Chinatown, which is close by and has a very special and unique atmosphere.
+You can have dinner in this area or if you like Asian cuisine, head to Chinatown, which is close by and has a unique atmosphere.
 Here, you’ll find dozens of authentic Chinese restaurants.

 The last day in the UK’s leading city starts at 10 am with a visit to St. Paul’s Cathedral, located close to St. Paul’s tube station, where you can visit the crypt and climb the dome.